Spend a semester with us

 - Registering for courses at the College

-- Applying for housing at the LIM College Residence Hall or finding accommodation for the semester independently
+- Applying for housing at The New Yorker or finding accommodations for the semester independently

 - Acquiring health insurance that meets or exceeds the J-1 visa requirements